ubc-library-rc/intro-static-webpages/components-of-a-website.md

 Markdown allows us to use a subset of the structural elements that html has available.
 Being a subset helps to keep it simple.
 Knowing a little bit about html, however, can help to take the structure of your web pages to the next level.
 And knowing a little bit about css will help you to create a custom look and feel.

 In this workshop, we will use Markdown to write some files that will be turned by GitHub Pages into HTML, and into a web page.
-First, we need to get some structure set up in our GitHub repository to hold our files.